-- If your current PCP is not a Provider with our health plan, you may continue to see them for up to 30 days after enrollment. - If you are terminally ill or have significant health care needs or a complex medical condition, including serious or persistent mental illness, you may continue to see your Provider. - If you are receiving Inpatient care (medical or Behavioral Health/substance use disorder) from a hospital at the time of your enrollment, you may continue to receive care through your discharge as long as the services delivered are Medically Necessary. - If you are actively receiving applied behavioral analysis (ABA) services for Autism Spectrum Disorder (ASD) or Early Intensive Behavioral Intervention services and have a current Prior Authorization for such services in place, you may continue to get these services for 90 days after enrollment. - If you have an existing prescription, we will provide any prescribed refills of your medication, unless this prescription requires a Prior Authorization.
-If a Prior Authorization is required, we will provide a 72-hour supply of your medication while your Provider sends us the information that allows us to approve the Prior Authorization. - If, at the time of your enrollment, you were receiving the following services that were authorized by MassHealth, a MassHealth-contracted Managed Care Organization, a MassHealth Accountable Care Partnership Plan, or a commercial carrier, you may continue to receive these services for 30 days after enrollment.
-These include: - Durable medical equipment (DME) - Prosthetics, orthotics and supplies (POS) - Physical therapy (PT), occupational therapy (OT) or speech therapy (ST) - Scheduled surgeries - o Out-of-area specialty services - Nursing home admissions
+- If your current PCP is not a Provider with our health plan, you may continue to see them for up to 30 days after enrollment. - If you have significant health care needs or a complex medical condition, including serious or persistent mental illness, you may continue to see your Provider for up to 30 days. - If you are receiving Inpatient care (medical or Behavioral Health/substance use disorder) from a hospital at the time of your enrollment, you may continue to receive care through your discharge as long as the services delivered are Medically Necessary. - If you are actively receiving applied behavioral analysis (ABA) services for Autism Spectrum Disorder (ASD) or Early Intensive Behavioral Intervention services and have a current Prior Authorization for such services in place, you may continue to get these services for 90 days after enrollment. - If you have an existing prescription, we provide any prescribed refills of your medication, unless this prescription requires a Prior Authorization.
+If a Prior Authorization is required, we provide a 72-hour supply of your medication while your Provider sends us the information that allows us to approve the Prior Authorization.
+If you were on a prescription for a drug to treat a chronic health condition, diabetes (insulin), or asthma, you can get a 30-day fill, even if you don't have any prescribed refills on file. - If, at the time of your enrollment, you were receiving the following services that were authorized by MassHealth, a MassHealth-contracted Managed Care Organization, a MassHealth Accountable Care Partnership Plan, or a commercial carrier, you may continue to receive these services for 30 days after enrollment.
+These include: - Durable medical equipment (DME) - Prosthetics, orthotics and supplies (POS) - Physical therapy (PT), occupational therapy (OT) or speech therapy (ST) - o Scheduled surgeries - o Out-of-area specialty services - Nursing home admissions